Conspiracy Theory (film): Cast

-Richard Donner made cameo as Jerry's cab passenger.
+Richard Donner made a cameo as Jerry's cab passenger.

 Production

 All scenes filmed at the horse farm used Lionshare Farm in Greenwich, Connecticut.
-That facility is owned by United States Equestrian Team member Peter Leone—who coached Julia Roberts through the scene at movie's end, where she gallops her horse across a field while Gibson's character looks on longingly from a vehicle driving on a nearby road.
+That facility is owned by United States Equestrian Team member Peter Leone—who coached Julia Roberts through the scene at movie's end, where she gallops her horse across a field while Mel Gibson's character looks on longingly from a vehicle driving on a nearby road.

 Reception

 Box office

-Conspiracy Theory was released August 8, 1997, to 2,806 theaters, and had an opening weekend gross of $19,313,566 in the United States.
-The film opened at number 1 in the U.S., displacing Air Force One.
-The film eventually grossed $75,982,834 in the U.S. and $61,000,000 internationally, for a worldwide total of $136,982,834.
-This final gross made Conspiracy Theory the 19th highest-grossing film in the U.S. in 1997.
+Conspiracy Theory was released August 8, 1997, to 2,806 theaters, and had an opening weekend gross of $19.3 million in the United States.
+It opened at number 1 in the U.S., displacing Air Force One.
+It eventually grossed $76 million in the U.S. and $61 million internationally.

 Critical response

-Review aggregation website Rotten Tomatoes gives the film a score of 57% based on reviews from 44 critics.
+Review aggregation website Rotten Tomatoes gives the film a score of 58% based on reviews from 45 critics.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 In her review in The New York Times, Janet Maslin said, "The only sneaky scheme at work here is the one that inflates a hollow plot to fill 2¼ hours while banishing skepticism with endless close-ups of big, beautiful movie-star eyes ...
 Gibson, delivering one of the hearty, dynamic star turns that have made him the Peter Pan of the blockbuster set, makes Jerry much more boyishly likable than he deserves to be.
 The man who talks to himself and mails long, delusional screeds to strangers is not usually the dreamboat type ...
 After the story enjoys creating real intrigue ... it becomes tied up in knots.
 As with too many high-concept escapades, Conspiracy Theory tacks on a final half-hour of hasty explanations and mock-sincere emotion.
 The last scene is an outright insult to anyone who took the movie seriously at its start."

 Lisa Schwarzbaum of Entertainment Weekly graded the film B− and commented, "Richard Donner ... switches the movie from a really interesting, jittery, literate, and witty tone poem about justified contemporary paranoia (and the creatively unhinged dark side of New York City) to an overloaded, meandering iteration of a Lethal Weapon project that bears the not-so-secret stamp of audience testing and tinkering."

 In the San Francisco Chronicle, Mick LaSalle stated, "If I were paranoid I might suspect a conspiracy at work in the promoting of this movie—to suck in audiences with a catchy hook and then give them something much more clumsy and pedestrian ...
 Conspiracy Theory can be enjoyed once one gives up hope of its becoming a thinking person's thriller and accepts it as just another diversion ...
 When all else fails, there are still the stars to look at—Roberts, who actually manages to do some fine acting, and Gibson, whose likability must be a sturdy thing indeed."